 FIGS SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuits Against FIGS, Inc. - FIGS

-NEW ORLEANS, Dec.
-16, 2022 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until January 3, 2023 to file lead plaintiff applications in a securities class action lawsuit against FIGS, Inc. FIGS, if they purchased the Company's securities between May 27, 2021 and May 12, 2022, inclusive (the "Class Period"), and/or shares pursuant to the Company's June 2021 initial public offering (the "IPO"), and/or shares pursuant to the Company's September 2021 secondary public offering (the "SPO").
+/EIN News/ -- NEW ORLEANS, Dec.
+20, 2022 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until January 3, 2023 to file lead plaintiff applications in a securities class action lawsuit against FIGS, Inc. (NYSE: FIGS), if they purchased the Company’s securities between May 27, 2021 and May 12, 2022, inclusive (the “Class Period”), and/or shares pursuant to the Company’s June 2021 initial public offering (the “IPO”), and/or shares pursuant to the Company’s September 2021 secondary public offering (the “SPO”).
 These actions are pending in the United States District Court for the Central District of California.

 Get Help